What are eight of the best entry-level IT jobs?

 - Can give you an edge: A hiring manager might see you as an excellent investment if you can prove you’re on the path to becoming a full-stack developer — that is, a professional who manages both the front end and back end of web development.
 So, if you’re working hard to gain proficiency in scripting languages like PHP and Python or database management systems like SQL or MySQL, emphasize this during your application.

 7. Quality assurance (QA) analyst

 These professionals are central to the software development process.
-Before applications, games or websites are released, they have to pass through rigorous quality assurance testing.
+Before applications, games or websites are released, they must pass through rigorous quality assurance testing.
 QA analysts are responsible for this, using a test plan and tools to identify any bugs or inconsistencies that need to be logged and fixed before products are released.

-8. Database administrator (DBA)
+8. Database developer

-Tips for landing an entry-level tech job
+Tips for landing entry-level IT jobs